-By looking through the eyepiece No. 20 of the combined view and rangefinder one will see the viewfinder field for the standard 2 inch lens.
+By looking through the eyepiece (20) of the combined view and rangefinder one will see the viewfinder field for the standard 2 inch lens.
 In the center of the viewfinder field there is a somewhat lighter and yellowish field in which the object to be photographed usually appears with double contours.
-By turning the focusing wheel No. 6 with the middle finger of the right hand these contours will come to coincidence which means that the lens is accurately focussed at the distance of the object seen double contours in combined view and rangefinder field coincidence of contours in combined view and rangefinder field in the rangefinder portion of the combined view and rangefinder.
-The focusing wheel operates the rangefinder and the lens focusing mechanism for 2 inch lenses simultaneously.
+By turning the focusing wheel (6) with the middle finger of the right hand these contours will come to coincidence, which means that the lens is accurately focused at the distance of the object seen in the rangefinder portion of the combined view and rangefinder The focusing wheel (6) operates the rangefinder and the lens focusing mechanism for 2 inch lenses simultaneously.
 The combined view and rangefinder of the CONTAX permits the control of composition and the accurate checking of the focus at a glance.
-The other CONTAX lenses which are provided with outside bayonet mount are focussed by turning the lens mount.
-They are also coupled to the rangefinder with the exception of the long focal length lenses with reflex attachment.
-(Sonnar f/2.8, 71⁄2, and Sonnar f/4, 12'' focal length.)
+The other CONTAX lenses which are provided with outside bayonet mount are focused by turning the lens mount.
+They are also coupled to the rangefinder with the exception of the long focal length lenses.